Great Bear (roller coaster): History

 In the new year, the park would increase admission prices because of the construction of Great Bear.
 A press conference was held on March 31, for media to view the Great Bear which was nearing completion with all of the track work in place.
 To be finished were the electrical wiring for the controls and testing the roller coaster.
 The roller coaster was revealed to media personnel on May 22, to ride, and opened to the public a day later on May 23 during the park's 92nd operating season.
 It was the most expensive roller coaster ever constructed in the park, as well as the first inverted looping coaster in Pennsylvania.
 To promote the Great Bear, Hersheypark created a 30-second television advertisement called "Brave Souls".
 At the end of 1998, the International Association of Amusement Parks and Attractions gave the commercial a Brass Ring Award for "originality, creativity, and excellence in marketing".
-In its first five seasons of operation, the Great Bear attracted an averageof 1.2 million riders annually.
+In its first five seasons of operation, the Great Bear attracted an average of 1.2 million riders annually.